 What makes him special

-Kenneth Taylor is biding his time and waiting for his chances.
-Ajax have been playing him occasionally and he has racked up 10+ appearances for 2021-22.
-Therefore, it is no surprise that featuring regularly will impacts his numbers.
+Kenneth Taylor had been waiting for his chances as a truly world-class batch of youngsters had arrived at Ajax.
+Ajax have been playing him occasionally and he racked up 10+ appearances for 2021-22.
+Therefore, it is no surprise that featuring regularly will impact his numbers.

 “Kenneth Taylor was outstanding.
 He had a very good contribution to our game on the left side.
 Besides Taylor, I also want to point out that both Jurriën Timber and Maarten Stekelenburg had an excellent game also.”